petrvanblokland/Xierpa3/README.md

 adapters such as PHP, etc. The final example is the complete documentation website for Xierpa3, showing all the aspects of the system in code as well as page content.

+The online version of the documentation site is available as soon as the functions in Xierpa3 are up to date.

 Also under development is the Xierpa3App, an OSX desktop application that functions as a wrapper around the Xierpa3 library.
 Since the application acts like a desktop webserver, it allows testing of the example sites without installing any Python libraries.
 Also it is the platform